PeterCamilleri/CX16/vm/sweet_16.md

     mov r_1, r_2   ; Move R1 to R2

-Which generates the following Sweet-16 code:
+Which given a source register (src) and a destination register (dst), generates the following Sweet-16 code:

     .byte $0E
     .byte (src*16)+dst